-A good owner won’t just provide the bare minimum for a dog’s survival.
-He will provide more to make sure that his dog lives a happy life.
+A good owner won’t just provide the bare minimum for a dog’s survival but will provide more to make sure that the dog lives a happy life.
 If your dog feels that it is well taken-cared of, it will find you reliable and will remain loyal.

 Miscommunication is a common problem of dog owners.
 If you do not hesitate in becoming your dog’s leader, your dog can understand you better and you won’t have the same problem.

 Once your dog accepts you as the leader of the pack, it will respect you and obey you.
 This does not mean that you will dominate your dog.
 Being a leader to your dog is not abuse or oppression.
 It is understanding and acceptance of what a dog really is.

 A good leader is not cruel.
 A good leader takes care of the members of his pack.
 A dog who respects you also trusts you.
 To develop a better relationship with your dog, it must trust you.